pediapress/Collection/README.txt

       }
     ?>

-* If your MediaWiki installation is configured to limit the resources of externally executed script (which is the default!), you may want to increase the parameter ``max_execution_time`` in your ``php.ini`` to several minutes, e.g. to a value of 300 (seconds) yielding a maximal execution time of 5 minutes, because the generation of PDF files containing many articles can sometimes take a while.

-  Also, the global MediaWiki variables $wgMaxShellMemory and $wgMaxShellFileSize (limiting the memory and disk usage of external scripts) might need to be adjusted, to higher values.

 * As the current collection of articles is stored in the session, the session timeout should be set to some sensible value (at least a few hours, maybe one day).
 Adjust session.cookie_lifetime and session.gc_maxlifetime in your